SAFS-Varanasi-Internship/indian-ocean-zarr/README.md

 files and data for preparation of the IO Zarr file

 Building the book.
-Right now I am building locally.
+Right now I am building locally and serving from `docs` folder.